Tsimane - Pluma Lodge

 Guide in Canoe and Anglers Walking Upstream

-The Pluma Higher Sector lies upstream from the confluence of the Pluma and the Itirisama Rivers.
-With its gin-clear water, boulders, shallow runs, riffles, and well-defined pools, the river often reminds anglers of freestone trout rivers.
-The Upper sector is home to many resident golden dorado, holding in many pools and pocket water.
-You'll wade fish your way upstream.
-Fishing is almost entirely on foot.
-A Chiman canoe is used to carry extra gear and coolers and is useful to row/pole back down to Pluma Lodge at the end of the fishing day.
+The Pluma Higher Sector is located upstream from the confluence of the Pluma and the Itirisama Rivers.
+The river often reminds anglers of freestone trout rivers with gin-clear water, boulders, shallow runs, riffles, and well-defined pools.
+The Upper sector is home to many resident golden dorado, holding in numerous pools and pocket water.
+Anglers typically wade fish their way upstream, and fishing is mostly done on foot.
+A Chiman canoe is used to transport extra gear and coolers back to Pluma Lodge.

 Pluma Species: The Pluma is home to all four of Tsimane’s main species—golden dorado, pacu, yatorana, and catfish (surubi).